gtoscano/VulSchedula/README.md

 docker compose up -d
 ```

-Check the application: Go to your browser at address: 127.0.0.1 and check the app.
+Check the application: Go to your browser at address: 127.0.0.1 or your IP and check the app.

 ## Tasks for Students